breezy-weather/breezy-weather/docs/HOMEPAGE.md

 *Currently show allergens for current day, will be updated in the future to show for the current hour.*

+Starting from v5.1.1, only show allergens with at least one day where concentration > 0.
+The details of supported allergens by the source can be seen by tapping on the card and accessing the pollen details page.

 *Will be completed later*